dfcoronado/cointracker-prototype/README.md

 - AWS account: Set up a free AWS account `https://aws.amazon.com` if you don't have any.
 Ensure you have the necessary permissions to create and manage AWS resources.

 - Set up the appropriate credentials to use AWS.
-  - *After creating AWS account, sign into AWS Management Console `https://aws.amazon.com/console/`
+  - After creating AWS account, sign into AWS Management Console `https://aws.amazon.com/console/`.
-  - *Navigate to IAM (Identitiy and Access Management) service
+  - Navigate to IAM (Identitiy and Access Management) service.
-  - *Create an IAM user with programatic access.
+  - Create an IAM user with programatic access.
 Ensure to save the `Access Key ID` and `Secret Access Key` securely.
-  - *DynamoDB permissions: There exists a file `dynamodb_permisions.json` in the **resources** directory.
+  - DynamoDB permissions: There exists a file `dynamodb_permisions.json` in the **resources** directory.
 You can simply copy and paste them for your user.
-    - *In IAM console, select your IAM user, and attach this policy under ` "Permissions" -> "Add permissions" -> "Attach policies directly."
+    - In IAM console, select your IAM user, and attach this policy under ` "Permissions" -> "Add permissions" -> "Attach policies directly."`
-- Install AWS CLi and Configure:
+- Install AWS CLI and Configure:
 ```bash
 # For Linux/macOS
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"